 12-oz mozzarella cheese, cut into ½ inch dice [I omit ]

 NOTE: Mozzarella is really optional.
 This soup is good warm --- plain or with just a sprinkling of Parmesan and also good at room temperature --- a pot made over the weekend will provide Sunday night dinner and a week of lunches.
+Garnish with fresh basil.
 Serve with crusty bread.

 VARIATION: When I was in Colorado last October, I had dinner at the home of family friends.
 Barbara is a spectacular cook and this evening's dinner lived up to my expectations: rack of lamb and an awesome Ratatouille accented with capers.
 Barbara said the recipe came from the original New York Times Cookbook.
 She also noted that the timing of adding the different veggies is key to the recipe's success (note recipe above also adds veggies incrementally).
 When I returned home, I took my tattered copy off the bookshelf and found "Ratatouille Nicoise":